platform-experience/script-library/src/workflow/si-script-8/README.md

-# Set a field value in a workflow
+# Set Field Value

 ## Description

-Temp details
+Set a field value in a workflow.